Henry George Lamond

+Biography

-Lamond was born at Carl Creek in Queensland's Gulf Country and educated at Brisbane Grammar School and the Queensland Agricultural College, Gatton.
+Lamond was born on 13 June 1885, in Carl Creek in Queensland's Gulf Country and educated at Brisbane Grammar School and the Queensland Agricultural College, Gatton.
 He was the son of later police inspector James Lamond.

-From 1902 to 1927 he worked at jobs ranging from jackaroo to horse-breaker to manager on various properties in western Queensland.
-On 27 June 1910 Lamond married Eileen Meta Olive McMillan at Maneroo Station, about 40 mi from Longreach.
+From 1902 to 1927, he worked at jobs ranging from jackaroo to horse-breaker to manager on various properties in western Queensland.
+On 27 June 1910, Lamond married Eileen Meta Olive McMillan at Maneroo Station, about 40 mi from Longreach.
 The couple had a daughter and two sons (one of whom, Hal, was killed in 1942 while serving with the Royal Australian Air Force).

-From 1927 to 1937 he leased the Molle Islands in the Whitsunday Group near Proserpine, Queensland, farmed on South Molle Island and established a mail service to the mainland.
-In 1937 he moved to a farm at Lindum, Brisbane.
+From 1927 to 1937, he leased the Molle Islands in the Whitsunday Group near Proserpine, Queensland, farmed on South Molle Island and established a mail service to the mainland.
+In 1937, he moved to a farm at Lindum, Brisbane.
 He had been writing short stories and magazine articles since the 1920s, but from the 1930s he was increasingly supporting himself and his family through his writing.
 His work was popular not only in Australia but also in Britain and the United States.

-By 1949 Lamond was living at Annerley, Brisbane.
+By 1949, Lamond was living at Annerley, Brisbane.
 He was awarded a Member of the British Empire in 1968.
 Lamond died in Brisbane, surviving his wife by a year, and was cremated.